-First 5 Sacramento supports playgroups to provide opportunities for parents of children ages 0-5 to connect with each other while learning about age-appropriate expectations for their developing children, skills to read children's cues, and ways to join them in high-quality play.
-Most playgroups target parents and children ages 0-3, but up to 20% may be targeted to parents and children ages 4-5 who are not enrolled in preschool.
-Playgroups provide children.
-Drop-in playgroup sessions are available at least two days a week and each last between one and three hours.
-Eight districts offered playgroup opportunities.
-Most were held in-person, although one district offered a virtual playgroup.
+First 5 Sacramento supports drop-in playgroups to provide children with opportunities for socialemotional development and social interaction with other children, as well as opportunities for parents to connect while learning about age-appropriate developmental expectations, skills to read children's cues, and ways to join them in high-quality play.
+Playgroups target families with children ages 0-3, but up to 20% may include children ages 4-5 who are not enrolled in preschool.
+Eight districts offered playgroups, most of which were in-person, although one district offered a virtual playgroup.
+Playgroups are available at least two days a week and last between one and three hours.